 It's hard not to feel sorry for the beleaguered referee.
 Criticised by many when they make a controversial call and blasted by others when they make no call at all, rare are the matches when they make it through entirely unscathed.
 They're the person everybody loves to hate.
 They can't celebrate with the winners or commiserate with the losers.
 They stand alone.

 What they need is a way to get more involved in play - a slice of the action, a piece of the cake, a part of the play.
 How about every time they hand out a booking, they have to chase the culprit halfway around the pitch before they can raise that yellow card?
-It appears our friends at EA had that very idea back in 1993 when the first edition of FIFA Football on SEGA's Mega Drive was launched.
+It appears our friends at EA had that very idea back in 1993 when the first edition of FIFA International Soccer was launched for SEGA's Mega Drive.
 For reasons only known to EA, FIFA's debut allowed you to attempt to avoid a booking by running away from the ref whenever he called you over.
 It was an act of defiance that would cause the man in black to chase you around the pitch for as long as you had the balls and inclination to keep it up.

 It was piss funny and a great way to kill a few minutes.
 As one YouTuber discovered, it's also even more amusing if you play some Benny Hill music in the background.